Golf Tutorials

 By Spencer Lanoue

-That perfect, bacon-strip divot you see pros take after a pured iron shot isn't an accident - it's the direct result of a fundamentally sound golf swing.
+That perfect, bacon-strip divot you see pros take after a pure iron shot isn't an accident - it's the direct result of a fundamentally sound golf swing.
 It's the physical evidence that they compressed the ball correctly.
-This article will show you exactly why divots happen, what they tell you about your swing, and a clear plan to start making proper contact yourself.
+This article will show you exactly why divots happen, what they tell you about your swing, and provide a clear plan to start making proper contact yourself.

 The Truth Behind the Turf: What is a Divot, Really?